Every consumer is different.

-But your company needs to provide the consumer with easy access to a customer service representative.
+But your company needs to give the consumer easy access to a customer service representative.

-If you have a retail store, make sure your staff are properly trained to assist customers while they are walking through your store.
+If you have a retail store, ensure your staff are properly trained to assist customers while walking through your store.

-They should let customers know if an item is on sale or if you’re running a special promotion.
+They should tell customers if an item is on sale or you’re running a special promotion.

 It’s always important for you to clearly state your shipping and return policies as well.